 NOTE: GPA is NOT a criteria for selection, however, since the purpose of this scholarship is to advance post-secondary education goals, it is important to confirm that the applicants are eligible to apply for university/college admission.

-- Students must attend a New York City school (public or private).
+- Students must live in Harlem and attend a New York City school (public or private).

 - Communicate to the committee clear academic goals and objectives.

 - Express an understanding and cultivation of the Rotary International motto of “Service Above Self.”
 (Read more about Rotary International and the motto of “Service Above Self” here).

 - Exhibit involvement in service or community programs.

 - Students may re-apply in a new calendar year.